Sickle cell disease: History

 The first modern report of sickle cell disease may have been in 1846, where the autopsy of an executed runaway slave was discussed; the key finding was the absence of the spleen.
 Reportedly, African slaves in the United States exhibited resistance to malaria, but were prone to leg ulcers.
-The abnormal characteristics of the red blood cells, which later lent their name to the condition, was first described by Ernest E. Irons (1877–1959), intern to Chicago cardiologist and professor of medicine James B. Herrick (1861–1954), in 1910.
+The abnormal characteristics of the red blood cells, which later lent their name to the condition, were first described by Ernest E. Irons (1877–1959), intern to Chicago cardiologist and professor of medicine James B. Herrick (1861–1954), in 1910.
 Irons saw "peculiar elongated and sickle-shaped" cells in the blood of a man named Walter Clement Noel, a 20-year-old first-year dental student from Grenada.
 Noel had been admitted to the Chicago Presbyterian Hospital in December 1904 with anaemia.
 Noel was readmitted several times over the next three years for "muscular rheumatism" and "bilious attacks" but completed his studies and returned to the capital of Grenada (St. George's) to practice dentistry.
 He died of pneumonia in 1916 and is buried in the Catholic cemetery at Sauteurs in the north of Grenada.
 Shortly after the report by Herrick, another case appeared in the Virginia Medical Semi-Monthly with the same title, "Peculiar Elongated and Sickle-Shaped Red Blood Corpuscles in a Case of Severe Anemia."
 This article is based on a patient admitted to the University of Virginia Hospital on 15 November 1910.
 In the later description by Verne Mason in 1922, the name "sickle cell anemia" is first used.
-Childhood problems related to sickle cells disease were not reported until the 1930s, despite the fact that this cannot have been uncommon in African-American populations.
+Childhood problems related to sickle cells disease were not reported until the 1930s, even though this could not have been uncommon in African-American populations.

-Memphis physician Lemuel Diggs, a prolific researcher into sickle cell disease, first introduced the distinction between sickle cell disease and trait in 1933, although until 1949, the genetic characteristics had not been elucidated by James V. Neel and E.A.
+Memphis physician Lemuel Diggs, a prolific researcher into sickle cell disease, first introduced the distinction between sickle cell disease and trait in 1933.
+Until 1949, the genetic characteristics had not been elucidated by James V. Neel and E.A.
 Beet.
 1949 was the year when Linus Pauling described the unusual chemical behaviour of haemoglobin S, and attributed this to an abnormality in the molecule itself.
 The molecular change in HbS was described in 1956 by Vernon Ingram.
 The late 1940s and early 1950s saw further understanding in the link between malaria and sickle cell disease.
 In 1954, the introduction of haemoglobin electrophoresis allowed the discovery of particular subtypes, such as HbSC disease.

 Large-scale natural history studies and further intervention studies were introduced in the 1970s and 1980s, leading to widespread use of prophylaxis against pneumococcal infections among other interventions.
 Bill Cosby's Emmy-winning 1972 TV movie, To All My Friends on Shore, depicted the story of the parents of a child with sickle cell disease.
 The 1990s had the development of hydroxycarbamide, and reports of cure through bone marrow transplantation appeared in 2007.

 Some texts refer to it as drepanocytosis.